atchavez888/Nina-Chavez/final_project_NinaChavez.md

 # Final Project, Part 1: Project Overview

 **OBJECTIVE**
+>"...
+2040, where communities in every part of the world are enabling all of their children to have the education, support, and opportunity to shape a better future for themselves and all of us.
+These communities are inspiring and informing a worldwide movement to achieve this everywhere."

 Informed strategic planning is key to success for any organization especially a mission-driven nonprofit such as Teach for All, a nonprofit focused on developing "...a global network of independent organizations united by the core purpose of developing collective leadership to ensure all children have the opportunity to fulfill their potential."
+With an ambitious [25 year vision](https://teachforall.org/10-year-report) driving the organization's work, it is therefore logical to maintain trajectory while adapting as needed to the global education environment.

 This project will explore ongoing desparities in education across the world to advocate for the mission of [Teach for All](https://teachforall.org/ in order to ‘eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples, and children in vulnerable situations’ to advocate.
-This document will be an internal **Stakeholders** document presented to the executive administration of Teach for All such as [Wendy Koff](https://teachforall.org/wendy-kopp) and the board of directors as the next 5 or 10 year strategic plan is being developed.
+This document will be an internal **Stakeholders** document presented to the executive administration of Teach for All such as [Wendy Koff](https://teachforall.org/wendy-kopp) and the international board of directors as the next 5 or 10 year strategic plan is being developed.
 The goal is to provide supportive, concrete logic between the finacial and human assets of Teach for All and where the most need and sustainability is currently possible to expand the organization.

 **BACKGROUND**